BU-ISCIII/virology_training/exercises/SARS-CoV-2_trainig.md

 ### Regions filtering

-From this resulting file from betdools genomecoverage we are going to select those regions with a coverage lower than 10X.
-Writing in the search bar "_awk_" and selecting "_Text reformatting with awk_", we are going to change:
+From this resulting file from betdools genomecoverage you are going to select those regions with a coverage lower than 10X.
+Writing in the search bar "_awk_" and selecting "_Text reformatting with awk_", you are going to change:

 3. File to process > Bedtools genome coverage file with the coverage regions
 4. AWK Program = $4 < 10